In the fall and winter landscapes, it can be a challenge to keep the yard or garden interesting and color plentiful.

 Winter can be bleak and lifeless – unless, of course, your garden is graced with a camellia.
 When most plants are dormant or have died off, camellias become a prolifically blooming feature, showing off both blossoms and evergreen foliage.

 In climates that don’t experience harsh seasonal conditions, pollinators can be active through mild winters and camellias will offer important forage for them.

-There are more than 45 species of camellias in cultivation, 30,000 named varieties, and more than 3,000 hybrids.
+There are more than 45 species of this flowering plant in cultivation, 30,000 named varieties, and more than 3,000 hybrids.
 Most hybrids are derived from two species: C. japonica and C. sasanqua.

 Some hybrid varieties have been bred to withstand higher or lower temperatures, and some produce spectacular blossoms unlike any other in form or color.

 With so many gorgeous types available, it might be tough to choose the one you want to add to your landscape.
 Let’s discuss some options, and the preferred methods for nurturing your camellia at home.